shelleyolivia/learn-tutorials/figment-learn/new-pathways/secret/secret-06-getter.md

 Our Contract is on-chain, and we're going to learn how to fetch the count stored on the contract.

 {% hint style="working" %}
-If you want to learn more about Secret smart contracts, look at [**Developing your first secret contract**](https://learn.figment.io/tutorials/creating-a-secret-contract-from-scratch)
+If you want to learn more about Secret smart contracts, follow the [**Developing your first secret contract**](https://learn.figment.io/tutorials/creating-a-secret-contract-from-scratch) tutorial.
 {% endhint %}

 {% hint style="danger" %}
-You can experience some issue with the availbility of the network [**To check the current status**](https://secretnodes.com/secret/chains/holodeck-2)
+You could experience some issues with the availability of the network [**Click here to check the current status**](https://secretnodes.com/secret/chains/holodeck-2)
 {% endhint %}

-Before, focusing on the deployement instuctions let's take a look fees payement object:
+Before focusing on retrieving a value from the smart contract, let's take a look at the fees object:

 ```typescript
 const customFees = {